eye-division/lucytennyson-yoga/_posts/2019-03-30-those-feet-are-made-for-walking.md

 Mindful walking practices draw our attention to the feet, and are easy to fit into the day.
 With summer on the way, it’s something to try out of doors, in a garden (bare feet!), on a woodland walk, or even through local streets to the shops.

-We would all benefit from more walking, whatever our level of fitness, as well as getting down onto the floor, bending and using the feet and ankles.&nbsp;
+We would all benefit from more walking, whatever our level of fitness, as well as getting down onto the floor, bending and using the feet and ankles.

 The health company BUPA advocates mindful walking on its website to help with stress.
 Their suggestion is to start with a five minute walk outside.
 Divide your walk into approximately one minute intervals, fixing your attention on four things in turn:

 1. Walking
-2. Seeing&nbsp;
+2. Seeing
-3. Listening&nbsp;
+3. Listening
 4. Feeling

 [https://www.bupa.co.uk/newsroom/ourviews/mindful-walking-meditation](https://www.bupa.co.uk/newsroom/ourviews/mindful-walking-meditation)